pseusys/SeasideVPN/README.md

 - Commercial VPNs, where all the nodes are owned and managed by one company (just like in all the other VPNs available online).
 - Corporate VPNs, where a few worker nodes provide access to the internal corporate network for the remote employees outside.
 - Community VPNs, where each worker node is hosted by a separate person, and they all work together to provide VPN for a group chat, for instance.
+- Private VPNs, where one person sets up a VPN for themselves (and maybe a few other people) abroad, for personal usage.

 Some of these networks might require fiat or cryptocurrency payment for subscription, the others might be free for use or community-funded.
 For all these types of networks, a single client app can be used, because all of them are based on the same platform and the same set of protocols.